 No ordinary man could be both king and priest.
 Israelite kings had to come from the line of Judah.
 “The scepter shall not depart from Judah Gen 49:10.”
 Priests had to come from the line of Aaron the Levite Ex 6:16, 20, 26.
 “Then bring near to you Aaron your brother, and his sons with him, from among the sons of Israel, to serve me as priests” Ex 28:1.

 Mashiakh was to be a king.
 “The Lord sends forth from Zion your mighty scepter” Ps 110:2.
 But if Mashiakh was a king, how could he also be a priest?
 “For it is evident that our Lord was descended from Judah, and in connection with that tribe Moses said nothing about priests” Heb 7:14.

-Joseph was in the line of David, and therefore Judah, the line of kings, based on both natural descent and Torah law.
-In St. Matthew’s genealogy, which is based on natural descent, St. Joseph was the son of Jacob.
-St. Luke’s, based on Torah law concerning a widow whose husband died childless, shows that Joseph was the son of Heli.
+St. Joseph was in the line of David, and therefore Judah, the line of kings, based on both natural descent and Torah law.
+In Rabbi Matityahu‘s genealogy, based on natural descent, St. Joseph was the son of Jacob.
+Rabbi Lucas‘ genealogy, based on Levirate law Deut 25:5–10 concerning a widow whose husband died childless, shows that Joseph was the son of Heli Lk 3:23.
 St. John of Damascus explained: